AdobeDocs/platform-learn.en/help/data-collection/edge/generate-first-party-device-ids.md

 >[!NOTE]
 >
->The cookie which contains the first-party device ID does not need to be called `FPID` but can have any name.
+>The cookie which contains the first-party device ID can have any name.

 ## Include the Cookie Value in the Identity Map